 Ouch.
 Serious issue.

 The most likely way your children learn to take responsibility for their lives is to give them responsibility early in life.
 You do this in small ways at first and then increase over time.
 But the time to start is likely now for many of you.
 Not later.
 Why?

 We talk too much and require little action.

-In our culture, we have moved toward placing too much emphasis on the talk, the lecture and the heart to heart discussions with kids.
-These are important, but responsibility is about action, not talk.
+In our culture, we have moved toward placing too much emphasis on the talk, the lecture, and the heart-to-heart discussions with kids.
+These are important, but the responsibility is about action, not talk.
 (And yes, most of us model responsibility and hard work.
 That’s not typically the problem.)

 I find most parents ‘talk a good game.’
 We emphasize the importance of responsibility, but simply do little to require responsible action.
 It is the action that matters.
 It is the daily practice of responsibility that becomes ingrained in our children.
 Please remember this: talking or lecturing will simply not do it.

 Can they get it in other ways?
 Perhaps.
 But if we want to take the path with the most likely outcome of having a responsible child, then we must build these habits into daily practice.

 In next week’s article, I will discuss the ‘how to do it’ piece.
 For now, notice where you can talk less, require more, and balance life; with less about kids getting what they want, and more about contributing (to family or community).